adrian555/DocsDump/operator-in-practice.md

 Now you can see the Spark operator shows in the OpenShift console like follow

-![Spark operator in OpenShift console](https://github.com/adrian555/DocsDump/raw/dev/images/openshift-spark.png) *Spark operator in OpenShift console*
+![Spark operator in OpenShift console](https://github.com/adrian555/DocsDump/raw/dev/images/openshift-spark.png)

+*Figure 3.
+Spark operator in OpenShift console*

 To install the operator, switch to the `openshift-operators` namespace and click on the `Create Subscription`.
 Follow the instructions to create the Spark operator.

 ![Installed Spark operator](https://github.com/adrian555/DocsDump/raw/dev/images/installedSparkOperator.png)

-*Installed Spark operator in OpenShift console*
+*Figure 4.
+Installed Spark operator in OpenShift console*

 To summarize, there are two approaches to install an operator.
 Installing through OLM requests more preparation steps but users can benefit from long run as the operator is managed and monitored by the OLM.